 St Michael & All Saints Eastington

-St Michael & All Saints Church in the village of Eastington is located on the banks of the River Frome.
-This church is set in some stunning scenery and a great spot to have a break while walking the River Frome.
+St Michael & All Saints Church in the village of Eastington is on the banks of the River Frome.
+This church is set in some stunning scenery and a magnificent spot to have a break while walking the River Frome.
 About…

 St Bartholomew’s Churchdown